Skip to main content

 Five pillars that share a data model.
 No integration required.

-Organized around how apparel brands work — not how software vendors categorize modules.
+Organized around how merchandise brands work — not how software vendors categorize modules.

 Visual Product & Line Collaboration